kishor-u/smart-office/README.md

 Hit '/sample' to create the admin with username 'user and password '123'

-Try logging in with these credentials and new data.
+Try logging in with these credentials and add your data.